Kitware/SMQTK-Dataprovider/docs/release_notes/pending_release.rst

   * Removed assertion that given data was specifically a bytes instance via superfluous ``memoryview`` construction.

+* PostgreSQL

+  * Removed outdated defaults for host and port.

 * URL

   * Removed injection of ``http`` on construction to the beginning of a given